feltcute/ModdingDocsMGD/Doc/GettingStarted/MakingAMod.rst

 .. note::

-    You may notice on successfully running away from the Blue Slime, that the entire Event ends early!
+    WHen testing your mod, you may notice successfully running away from the Blue Slime will cause the entire Event to end early!

-    Researching seemingly unexpected behavior like this is something you'll often have to do while modding.
+    Researching seemingly unexpected behavior like this is a standard practice you'll often have to do while modding.
     If you're curious, see if you can identify the reason why this happens on the :ref:`Pre-Combat` function reference page.